Bitcoin-ABC/bitcoin-abc/doc/build-windows.md

 Note that for WSL the Bitcoin ABC source path MUST be somewhere in the default mount file system, for example /usr/src/bitcoin-abc, AND not under /mnt/d/.
 If this is not the case the dependency autoconf scripts will fail.
-This means you cannot use a directory that located directly on the host Windows file system to perform the build.
+This means you cannot use a directory that is located directly on the host Windows file system to perform the build.

 Acquire the source in the usual way:

     git clone https://github.com/Bitcoin-ABC/bitcoin-abc.git

-Once the source code is ready the build steps are below.
+Once the source code is ready the build steps are below:

     PATH=$(echo "$PATH" | sed -e 's/:\/mnt.*//g') # strip out problematic Windows %PATH% imported var cd depends